ArnauRocaGrange/accessibility-session/README.md

 The project contains a html file with many accessibility errors.
 With every step the idea is to focus in one type of accessibility error and fix it.

-To run the project you need to install python brew install python
+To run the project you need to install python:

+brew install python

-to execute a http server (to run the automated tests)
+to execute a http server (to run the automated tests):

 python3 -m http.server

 (execute this in the folder)